bearrobotics-public/cloud/docs/v1.1/resources/Mission.md

 -----------
 ## ChargeRobot
 `ChargeRobot` is a special type of mission.
-Use this command to instruct the robot to begin charging, regardless of its current battery level. <br />
+Use this command to instruct the robot to begin charging, regardless of its current battery level.
 This command is only supported on robots equipped with a contact-based charging dock.
-Robots without a compatible dock will return an `INVALID_ARGUMENT` error. <br />

 You can use [`SubscribeBatteryStatus`](RobotStatus.md#subscribebatterystatus) to monitor the charging process.

 ### Request